hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The following options control VMware Tools settings on the virtual machine:

+* `tools_upgrade_policy` - (Optional) Enable automatic upgrade of the VMware Tools version when the virtual machine is rebooted.
+If necessary, VMware Tools is upgraded to the latest version supported by the host on which the virtual machine is running.
+Requires VMware tools to be installed.
+One of `manual` or `upgradeAtPowerCycle`.
+Default: `manual`.

 * `sync_time_with_host` - (Optional) Enable the guest operating system to synchronization its clock with the host when the virtual machine is powered on or resumed.
 Requires vSphere 7.0 Update 1 and later.
 Requires VMware Tools to be installed.
 Default: `false`.

 * `sync_time_with_host_periodically` - (Optional) Enable the guest operating system to periodically synchronize its clock with the host.
 Requires vSphere 7.0 Update 1 and later.
 On previous versions, setting `sync_time_with_host` is will enable periodic synchronization.
 Requires VMware Tools to be installed.
 Default: `false`.